rkdarst/hyvaapaivaa/speaksimply.rst

 not for years and years.
 Certainly the high penetration of English is part of that.
 This page gives some hints on how Finnish speakers can help Finnish learners, because after all immersion and daily usage is key to learning any language.
+These mainly apply to technical fields where English is the defacto language.

 Finnish has many dialects, and the form we learn in classes isn't even what most people speak.
 So, a bit of help can help us to learn much